We are working our way through details associated with this evolving situation as quickly as we can. Please check back frequently for new information.

 What steps should faculty and staff members take to purchase or acquire new hardware and/or software to support remote learning?

-Prior to making any decisions or purchases about new hardware or software purchases, faculty members and staff department heads must consult with Technology Services by sending an email to email@example.com or calling 253.879.8585.
-Technology Services will then contact with the provost or area vice president to approve the purchase.
-If the new technology is approved, Technology Services must make the purchase to ensure that we are using our best vendor option for quality, speed of receipt, and price.
+Prior to making any decisions or purchases about new hardware or software purchases, faculty members and staff department heads must consult with Technology Services by sending an email to firstname.lastname@example.org or calling 253.879.8585.
+Technology Services will then contact with the provost or area vice president to ask if they approve the purchase to be charged to the department using the hardware/software.
+If the new technology is approved, Technology Services must make the purchase behalf of the requesting department to ensure that we are using our best vendor option for quality, speed of receipt, and price.

 How do I decide if I should take a class for credit or no credit this semester?